LRagji/grid-scale/README.md

 ### What is the maximum size of tag name and encoding?

 Maximum size of tag name is 255 UTF-8 characters.

+## What is the data layout of data on disk?

+Data is stored in *.db files which are sqlite files.
+Following is the hierarchy
+1. data : [Folder] Logical folder to gather everything under one folder, helps with mounting and readers.
+2. scaled-set(n) : [Folder] Logical folder, when a writer scales beyond capacity of attached disks under this folder.
+Typical mapping could be tenancy.
+3. disk(n) : [Folder] Attached multiple disks, helps to spread IOPS, structure cannot be changed once config is active.
+4. D(*) : [Folder] Logical units aka cells of the grid system which helps in storing data in chunks.
+5. W(*) : [File] The actual sqlite file individual writer will makes its own file for H-Scaling.